 When planning a video shoot in a home, it is best if the home is empty other than the people who are involved in the project.
 Arrange for someone to take the pets for the day, and someone to take the kids on an outing.

 Communicate with Your Team

-In the days leading up to the shoot, keep your team in the loop about what is happening.
-Your producer will give you the estimated length of the shoot, any possible interruptions in day-to-day business, and any impact the shoot may have on employees during the day.
+In the days leading up to the video shoot, keep your team in the loop about what is happening.
+Your producer will give you the estimated length of the video shoot, any possible interruptions in day-to-day business, and any impact the shoot may have on employees during the day.
 If you’re getting candid shots in your office of everyone working, double-check to see if there is anyone (or anything) that does not want to be seen in the video.
 Your producer will require that everyone on camera sign a “release form” allowing both your company and the video production company the right to use their image.
 If desks need to be rearranged or removed, let those employees know and give them options for other spaces to work in during the shoot day.

 Here at Jillian Irene Lee & Associates, we’re committed to assisting you throughout the entire preparation process of your video(s).
 If you’d prefer, with early access to the location (such as the office or home), we can prepare the space of the video shoot beforehand and declutter, clean, and add props as needed.